galexandrade/herodev-io/content/blog/react-custom-hooks-giving-you-super-powers.md

 ## Concluding

-As we can see, hooks has been empowering React libraries world wide, simplifying how we interact with them.
+As we can see, hooks have been empowering React libraries worldwide, simplifying how we interact with them.
 What I most like is, how it improves the code readability reducing boilerplate and a lot of lines of code.
 When Dan Abramov and Ryan Florence said [hooks could turn your application up to 90% cleaner](https://www.youtube.com/watch?v=wXLf18DsV-I), I was skeptical about it, but now, when I see this massive usage of hooks I know it is totally achievable.

 It becomes easier to follow as well.
 Just by the word \`use\` you know the component is "using" something.
 Let's take a look at our first example, now, using hooks:
 `Hero.js`